yuanchen8911/recdemo/README.md

       ```
 ## Usage
 ### Create a demo file
 A demo file is any valid executable script consisting of
     - Comment and note lines starts with #
-    - Command line that contains a valid command that can be executed.
+    - Command lines that contain a valid command that can be executed.

 Here's an example demo file: [minikube-demo](examples/minikube-demo).

 ### Play a demo
    `./scripts/play-demo.sh <demo file> <command prompt> (optional)`